arohit-talari/olist-ecommerce-analysis/README.md

 <h3 align="left">Olist's delivery promise is systematically conservative but operationally fragile</h3>

 **91.89%** of orders arrive early — **36.22%** by more than 14 days and **55.67%** by 1 to 14 days.
 The **8.11%** late delivery rate sits against a backdrop of systematic over-estimation.
-When Olist misses its own conservative promise the failures are significant — averaging **8.9** days late with a maximum of 188 days.
+When Olist misses its own conservative promise, the failures are significant.
+The average delay is **8.9** days, with a maximum of 188 days.

 <h3 align="left">Delivery outcome is the primary driver of customer satisfaction</h3>

 On-time deliveries average **4.29** review score across **88,168** orders.
-Late deliveries average **2.57** across **7,662** orders — a **1.72** point gap on a 5-point scale.
-Undelivered orders average **1.75** across **2,843** orders — the most severe satisfaction failure in the data, lower even than late deliveries, confirming that customers who never received their order are more dissatisfied than those who received it late.
+Late deliveries average **2.57** across **7,662** orders, a **1.72** point gap on a 5-point scale.
+Undelivered orders average **1.75** across **2,843** orders, the most severe satisfaction failure in the data.
+Customers who never received their order are more dissatisfied than those who received it late.

 <h3 align="left">November 2017 and Q1 2018 represent the two most severe operational failures</h3>

-November 2017 late delivery rate spiked to **14.31%** as order volume surged **63%** month over month — Black Friday demand overwhelmed operational capacity.
-February and March 2018 reached **15.99%** and **21.36%** respectively — the worst two consecutive months in the data.
-Volume alone does not explain Q1 2018 — an unresolved operational anomaly requiring further investigation.
+November 2017 late delivery rate spiked to **14.31%** as order volume surged **63%** month over month.
+Black Friday demand overwhelmed operational capacity.
+February and March 2018 reached **15.99%** and **21.36%** respectively, the worst two consecutive months in the data.
+Volume alone does not explain Q1 2018, an unresolved operational anomaly requiring further investigation.

 <h3 align="left">Maranhão (MA) underperforms on both sides of the transaction simultaneously</h3>

-MA customers receive late deliveries at **19.67%** — second highest customer state in the data.
-MA sellers ship late at **23.63%** — the highest seller state in the data.
-MA customers average **3.76** review score — joint lowest in the data alongside Alagoas (AL).
+MA customers receive late deliveries at **19.67%**, second highest customer state in the data.
+MA sellers ship late at **23.63%**, the highest seller state in the data.
+MA customers average **3.76** review score, joint lowest in the data alongside Alagoas (AL).
 Maranhão (MA) is the only state appearing in the top two of both the delivery failure and satisfaction failure rankings simultaneously.

 <h3 align="left">Freight burden and late delivery risk concentrate in the same categories</h3>